 Jason serves as Creative and Editorial manager for 100 Year Starship.
 He creates visual engagement for 100 Year Starship programs and activities.
 He is also the managing editor of the 100YSS Symposium Proceedings.

-He is a community architect with a focus on the use of technology to aid groups/ministries in reaching their goals.
+He develops communities where loneliness can be cured and life can be lived, together.
+He is a community architect with a focus on the use of technology to aid groups in reaching their goals.
 He is skilled at integrating groups and technology and guiding them to use technology to reach their goals, technology that often at the time of introduction was unknown to them.

 Jason has been engaged in community leadership for fourteen years, specifically focusing on meeting the needs of at-risk students.
 This has made him unique in a field known for its high turnover rate.
 He’s stayed passionate to changing the lives of young people.
 And to this, he also adds a sought-after grasp on the culture of today’s youth.

-Prior to going to Capital, he taught literature at a private high school outside of Chicago.
+He taught literature at a private high school outside of Chicago.
 It was through teaching that he first explored the power of small groups of people impacting their community.